 While motivation plays a big role in mastering any field, the environment we are surrounded by seems to affect us even more.

-Dr. Thorndike and her colleagues believed that it was possible to improve the eating habits of thousands of hospital employees and visitors without the slightest bit of motivational manipulation.
-13
+Dr Thorndike and her colleagues believe that it is possible to improve the eating habits of thousands of hospital employees and visitors without the slightest bit of motivational manipulation.13

-While the unhealthy soda was still in the refrigerators now the staff and the visitors had the choice of taking water instead.
+While the unhealthy soda was still in the refrigerators, now the staff and visitors had the choice of taking water instead.

-The image below shows you how Dr. Thorndike and her colleagues manipulated the environment in order to get the people to make healthier choices without even talking to them.
-To the left, you see the room before the changes (Figure A) and to the right, you see the room after the changes (Figure A).
+The image above shows you how Dr Thorndike and her colleagues manipulated the environment to get people to make healthier choices without even talking to them.
+To the left, you see the room before the changes (Figure A), and to the right, you see the room after the changes (Figure A).
 The dark boxes indicate where water was available.

 What did they find?

-Over the next three months, the water sales increased by 25.8 percent while the soda sales dropped by 11.4 percent.
+Over the next three months, water sales increased by 25.8%, while soda sales dropped by 11.4%.

-After all, we all have been brought up with the idea of the American dream that states that the world is a fair and just place and everybody can achieve his dream.
+After all, we all have been brought up with the idea of the American dream that states that the world is a fair and just place, and everybody can achieve their dream.

-Due to his love of cigars, my father believed it would be a good idea to invest a ton of money to give his little babies a better home.
+Due to his love of cigars, my father believed it would be a good idea to invest a ton of money in giving his little babies a better home.

 He placed the humidor on his English desk, where now, always in reach, he had an endless supply of perfectly freshly moistened cigars.

-Pre-purchase, it was one of his rituals, to once a day, leave his work behind to go to the cigar store in order to chat with his trusted cigar dealer about life and enjoy his break with a little puff.
+Pre-purchase, it was one of his rituals, to once a day, to leave his work behind and go to the cigar store to chat with his trusted cigar dealer about life and enjoy his break with a little puff.

-After my father purchased the Humidor all he had to do was to spin his English chair around in order to grab a cigar whenever he felt like it.
+After my father purchased the humidor, all he had to do was to spin his English chair around to grab a cigar whenever he felt like it.

-One month after the purchase my father was smoking 4 cigars a day.
+One month after the purchase, my father was smoking four cigars a day.

-Consciously, my father didn’t make the choice to smoke more, he knew very well that 1 cigar a day was risky enough, but because he made the choice to reshape his environment, unknowingly, he created an environment for himself which promoted smoking to a degree that nearly ended him.
+Consciously, my father did not choose to smoke more, he knew very well that one cigar a day was risky enough, but because he chose to reshape his environment, unknowingly, he created an environment for himself which promoted smoking to the degree that nearly ended him.

-What I’m trying to tell by this story: The results you currently produce are indicators for the quality of your environment.
+What I am trying to say by this story: the results you currently produce are indicators for the quality of your environment.

 Ask yourself right now:

-To what kind of judgment would a stranger come if he would observe your living environment?
+To what kind of judgment would a stranger come to if they would observe your living environment?

-If he would take a look at your room, what would he assume about you?
+If they would take a look at your room, what would they assume about you?

-If he would take a look at your friends in order to predict your future, what kind of future would he prophesize for you?
+If they would take a look at your friends to predict your future, what kind of future would they prophesize for you?

 Here are a few ways you could redesign your environment: